barathvk/fructa/coding-challenge.md

 4. Make sure the game works correctly.

 5. The game is played by calling a RESTful API.
-A graphical user interface is not required.
+A graphical id interface is not required.

 6. Make sure the application can be monitored from the outside and delivers some metrics.